 This entry level class is designed for all new Krav Maga students.
 The goal of the class is to teach the basics of self defense and fighting.
 Students will learn Krav Maga’s fighting stance and movement, various punches, kicks from standing position as well as from on the ground, elbows and knees, and how to defend against punches, chokes, headlocks and wrist grabs.
-Students who train an average of two times per week should expect to complete the curriculum in four months before testing into KM Level 2.

 Yellow Belt is the first stage in learning our Krav Maga curriculum.
 If you attend class at one of Krav Maga Worldwide’s certified schools, you will start here at Yellow Belt, or “Level 1.”
-The average training time for this level (assuming at least two training sessions per week) is four months.

 The curriculum at this level introduces basic strikes such as straight punches, elbows, front kicks, and knees – the meat and potatoes of a street fight.
 You’ll also learn how to deal with common chokes and headlocks.
 In addition, the techniques here offer a clear representation of the principles of Krav Maga – ideas such as explosive movements, instinct-based responses, and simultaneous defense-and-counterattack.